 This heirloom tomato tart is a combination of several recipes and suggestions.
 I hope you won’t be put off by the long-ish list of ingredients – each one is worth it!

-Three components of this recipe
+Three components of the Heirloom Tomato Tart

 A buttery crust, but no butter.